mahabhu/CSE471_assignment/blog.md

 2. $R^i$ is continuous.

-   This follows from the fact that it is a linear function.
+   This follows from the fact that it is a multi-linear function.

 3. Pure strategies attain the maximum expected reward when opponent strategies are fixed.